sindre-frisvold-git/audio-visualizer/README.md

  - analyze the audio file (api?)
  - make the audio play simultaneously with the visualization ? realtime ? time the playback?
     - functionality for recognizing the amount of ms elapsed at current location of audio file.

+Stretch:
+- make the visualization use something different than bars, ? renadom drawing of flowers?
+-   Size of flowers based on audio DB
+-   stems created from mid range, leaves from treble and flowers from bass?